o19s/ubi-website/README.md

 # User Behavior Insights (UBI) Website

-This is the website for UBI which is available at https://o19s.github.io/ubi-website/.
+This is the website for UBI which is available at https://ubisearch.dev, hosted by GitHub Pages.

-## Serving Locally
+## Serving Locally for Development

 ```
 source ./venv/bin/activate